eclarke/mars/Readme.md

 #### Snakemake options

 Since MARS calls Snakemake to execute each step, you can pass any Snakemake options to `mars run` and they will be transparently passed to Snakemake during execution.

-MARS automatically calls `--use-conda` as it is required for dependency management.